School air raid shelters in 1940s WW2 UK

 I was born three months before the start of the Second World War, and I lived in north London.
 The war ended in 1945, so most of my recollections of air raids are from before I went to school.
 However I do remember one air raid while I was at my first school, Edgware Primary School.

 Experiences of school air raid shelters

 When the siren went, we all had to troop out into a field at the back of the school and be led what seemed quite a long way to climb down into an underground shelter.
 As we went, we had to sing "Ten green bottles" presumably to help us move quickly in step with the beat.
 Nevertheless, if a bomb had dropped, we would never have reached the shelter in time.

-There were a number of shelters, probably one for each class.
-Our shelter wasn't particularly crowded.
-What stuck in my mind was how wet, muddy and dark it was inside because it was some way below ground
+There were a number of school shelters, probably one for each class.
+Ours wasn't particularly crowded.
+What stuck in my mind was how wet, muddy and dark it was inside because it was some way below ground.

 We children sat in two parallel rows facing each other.
 With our backs to a wall, we all had our heads turned to one side, looking towards the dimly lit teacher.

 I only ever remember going into the shelter during air-raids - never for practice.

 is better than mine as he was born two years before me

 My class was allocated Shelter number 6 at the far end of the school field, and I was always being told off for going to the nearest shelter.
 At the time my instinct told me that the nearest shelter was the best to use.

 Alternatives to underground shelters at school